Michael A. McIntosh

 Bio

 In addition, Mr. McIntosh dedicates a substantial amount of time to pro bono work.
 He represented the petitioner in proceedings before the U.S. Supreme Court in Moore v.
 Texas, which led to two rulings vacating his client’s death sentence on Eighth Amendment grounds.
-Mr. McIntosh also has argued multiple pro bono appeals, including one in which he obtained habeas relief on behalf of a client whose confession was unconstitutionally admitted in state trial court.
+Mr. McIntosh also has briefed and argued multiple pro bono appeals, including one in which he obtained habeas relief on behalf of a client whose confession was unconstitutionally admitted in state trial court.

 Credentials